wujue0115/blog/README.md

-# Wujue's Blog
+# Wujue's blog

 > This is a blog for my personal use.
 It is a place where I can share my learning notes, technical articles, and life experiences.
-Welcome into [Wujue's Blog](https://blog.wujue.dev) to read my articles.
+Welcome into [Wujue's blog](https://blog.wujue.dev) to read my articles.